 Tracy and Hepburn first appear together in George Stevens’ Woman of the Year.
 It is part of Hollywood legend that when they were first introduced by Joseph Mankiewicz, Katharine a tall woman anyway) was wearing high heels, said: “I’m afraid I’m too tall for you, Mr. Tracy.”
 Mankiewicz replied, “Don’t worry, he’ll soon cut you down to size.”
 That is an indication of how their relationship would be.

-In Woman of the Year, Tracy and Hepburn play rival journalists Tess Harding and Sam Craig.
-They work on the same newspaper and it is definitely NOT love at first sight, but they soon fall in love (on and off-screen).
+In Woman of the Year, Tracy and Hepburn play rival journalists, Tess Harding, and Sam Craig.
+They work on the same newspaper and it definitely NOT loves at first sight, but they soon fall in love (on and off-screen).
 After the wedding, Tess’ busy lifestyle and feminist activities put a strain on the marriage.
 And when she is elected as “the woman of the year” Sam feels neglected and probably a bit jealous.

 That is a pretty modern situation for a married couple in 1942.
 Watching them work through their problems is wonderfully hilarious.
 Especially when Tess tries to prove she can be a ‘real wife’ by making him breakfast.
 You’ve got to see it!

 But what makes this and all their movies so special is the dynamic chemistry between Spencer Tracy and Katharine Hepburn.
 Even though they seemed to be opposites, they were made for each other.
 I think the appeal of their movies was is to Katharine’s independent spirit which perfectly complements Spencer’s blue-collar demeanor and easy-going attitude.